minurasam/Brain-Tumor-Detection-CNN/README.md

 # Final Year Reseach Project in Brain Tumor Segmentation
-3d U-net architecture used to segment MRI images with Brain Tumors
+3d U-net and CA-CNN architectures used to segment MRI images with Brain Tumors